Skip to Content

 Day 5 facilities

-Food and drink: There isn’t much at the start of the route other than the Royal George pub in Birdlip village.
-You can take a short diversion near Cranham just before halfway for lunch at the Royal William pub.
-There’s a café at Painswick Rococo Gardens and plenty of places to eat in Painswick, including the Falcon Inn, The Oak pub and Handmade in Painswick Arts Café.
+Food and drink: There isn’t much at the start of the route other than the Royal George in Birdlip.
+The Royal William pub in Cranham halfway along the route is now closed, so the next place for food is Painswick.
+There’s a café at Painswick Rococo Gardens and plenty of places to eat in Painswick itself, including the Falcon Inn, The Oak pub, St Michael’s Bistro and the Arts Café.

-Toilets: There are free public toilets when you reach Painswick in the Stamages Lane car park (GL6 6UZ), but none along the route.
+Toilets: Free public toilets in Painswick’s Stamages Lane car park (GL6 6UZ), but none before then.

-Painswick > Haresfield Beacon > Stonehouse > King’s Stanley/Selsey Common > Coaley Peak (6.5 hours/7 hours)
+Painswick > Haresfield Beacon > Stonehouse > King’s Stanley (5 hours)

-Day six is the longest walk and passes the halfway point of this Cotswold Way itinerary, leaving Painswick and heading across fields past a marker stone showing 55 miles to Bath.
-The path climbs up then twists and turns along the escarpment to the viewpoint at Haresfield Beacon.
+Day six passes the halfway point of this Cotswold Way itinerary, leaving Painswick and heading across fields past a marker stone showing 55 miles to Bath.
+The path climbs up, twisting and turning along the escarpment to Haresfield Beacon viewpoint before running through Standish Wood.

-From there it runs through Standish Wood before descending through fields, woodland and more unexpectedly past some of Woodchester Valley Vineyard’s vines.
-The Cotswold Way cuts across the edge of Stonehouse, going over the railway line and Stroudwater Navigation canal.
+The Cotswold Way descends through fields, woodland and more unexpectedly past some of Woodchester Valley Vineyard’s vines.
+It cuts across the edge of Stonehouse, going over the railway line and Stroudwater Navigation canal then continuing on into King’s Stanley.

 Day 6 highlights